ChristianRich/bulk-html-loader/README.md

    var Loader = require('bulk-html-loader')
        , _ = require('lodash');

-   // Build a queue with arbitrary data objects that is attached to the LoaderItem var queue = [
+   // Build a queue with arbitrary data objects that is attached to LoaderItem instances var queue = [
        new Loader.LoaderItem('http://smh.com.au', {
            country: 'Australia'